metabase/metabase/docs/users-guide/expressions.md

 ## Referencing other columns

-You can refer to columns in the current table, or columns that are linked via a foreign key relationship.
+You can refer to columns in the current table, or to columns that are linked via a foreign key relationship.
 Column names should be included inside of square brackets, like this: `[Name of Column]`.
 Columns in connected tables can be referred to like this: `[ConnectedTableName.Column]`.

 ## Referencing Segments and metrics